alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 #### What did you struggle with?

 * Covid delays have made it difficult to meet with specific PPIE folk
-* General feelings of "shoudl I be doing something more useful with my time"
+* General feelings of "should I be doing something more useful with my time"
 * Also need to keep an eye on how I'm structuring my days as I'm starting early and finishing late and have been excited and caught up in tasks so haven't taken clever breaks.
 It was the first week though, so it's a self-check more than anything else.

 #### What would you like to work on next week?